microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 **Play the clicker game!**

-~hint How to open your bigger window 🕵🏽
+~hint How to open the bigger game window 🕵🏽

 ![Look for the game window in the lower right](/static/skillmap/balloon/game.gif "Click the mini game window to pop open the playable console.")